mobidic/knotAnnotSV/README.md

 # Output

-An AnnotSV html file is produced to be displayed on a web browser (Firefox 81.0, Chrome 86.0.4240.75, Edge 83.0.478.54, IE 11, tested so far).
+An AnnotSV html file is produced and ready to be displayed on a web browser (Firefox 81.0, Chrome 86.0.4240.75, Edge 83.0.478.54, IE 11, tested so far).

-It should be in the same directory as the ```Datatables``` folder.

 # USAGE